Are you part of the shared ministry of a congregation or service-oriented community group – either as part of the clergy team or a lay leader?

 If guiding your congregation through challenging times with greater clarity, confidence and ease, and with a cadre of trained leaders to back you sounds valuable, let’s talk!

-I am currently booking online classes and in-person congregational workshops for next Fall.
-A few openings for 5 week class series remain available this spring.
+I am currently booking online classes and in-person congregational workshops.

 The place to begin is with a conversation!